 Preferring the charges means that a commanding officer will read the charges against the accused, making the charges “official.”
 They will then be referred to the appropriate court martial, which will depend on the seriousness of the charges.
 If the charges are serious, then the next step is to prepare for the Article 32 Hearing.
 Otherwise, the accused will prepare for trial at one of the lower courts martial levels.

 Court Martial Locations

 The court martial itself can be held in virtually any location.
 They have been known to be convened in tents or makeshift facilities and can even be held aboard a ship at sea.
-Normally, however, they are held in the court room of a military base.
+Normally, however, they are held in the courtroom of a military base.
 Each branch of the military has their own circuit court.
 The Army, for example, has six circuits while the Air Force has five trial circuits.
 The Navy and Marines share six circuit locations.
 The Coast Guard has nine districts.
-Each of these are centrally located to serve specific geographic regions.
+Each of these is centrally located to serve specific geographic regions.
 They can be found both within the United States and on military bases in foreign countries.